ksator/junos-automation-with-ansible/README.md

 - Some playbooks interact with Junos
   - ansible-playbook has a built-in option to check only the playbook's syntax (```--syntax-check```).
 This is how Travis is testing them.
 If there is any syntax error, Travis will fail the build and output the errors in the log.

+# Contributions, questions, ...
+Please submit github issues or pull requests.

-### More examples on of how to use Ansible with Junos:
+# More examples on of how to use Ansible with Junos:

 For more examples, you can visit these repositories:
 https://github.com/JNPRAutomate/juniper_junos_ansible_modules_examples